chasemcdo/mie429-capstone/README.md

 Interact with the application at http://localhost:8000/{path}

+## Available endpoints

+1. `/clip/cache`
+    - This endpoint will generate the TIP Cache for used in inference.
+This is required before using the `/clip` endpoint.

+2. `/clip`
+    - This endpoint will generate the label for the image provided in the request body.
+This endpoint requires the `clip/cache` endpoint to be called first and the received `cache_id` to be passed in the body.

+3. `/world`
+    - This endpoint exists as a simple health check for the application.
+It will return a simple JSON response.

+For detailed endpoint documentation check out the [documentation](#documentation) section.

+## Documentation
+FastAPI provides an interactive documentation page at http://localhost:8000/docs

 ## Docker Images
 Pre-build `linux/amd64` images for this repository are published to our [public docker hub repository](https://hub.docker.com/r/chasemcdougall/capstone-api).

-## Documentation
-FastAPI provides an interactive documentation page at http://localhost:8000/docs

 ## Testing